luchonaveiro/tp-itba-mle/README.md

 ![image](assets/superset_db_connection.png)

 When the connection is created, I can define a dataset pointing to the `airport_daily_summary` table created on the RDS instance.
-While creating the dataset, i am going to define 2 new dimensions `date` (is the same `date` as the DB, but in timestamp) and `dep_delay_anomaly_label` (is just a map `dep_delay_anomaly` to visualize it clearly on the dashabord)
+While creating the dataset, i am going to define 2 new dimensions `date` (is the same `date` as the DB, but in timestamp) and `dep_delay_anomaly_label` (is just a map from `dep_delay_anomaly` to visualize it clearly on the dashabord)

 ![image](assets/superset_dataset_creation.png)
 ![image](assets/superset_dataset_creation_2.png)